top of page

 What happens in the first session?

-Starting counselling can feel like a big step, especially when anxiety already makes things feel overwhelming.
+Starting counselling can feel like a big step, especially when anxiety is already making things feel overwhelming.

-The first session is simply an opportunity for us to begin getting to know each other and to talk about what has brought you to therapy.
+Your first full session is simply an opportunity for us to begin getting to know each other and to talk about what has brought you to therapy.

 There is no pressure to share everything immediately.
 We move at a pace that feels comfortable for you.